 On August 2, 2013, CenterPoint Energy filed a request with the Minnesota Public Utilities Commission (MPUC) to change its rates for utility distribution service.
-If approved by the MPUC, the proposed new rates will result in an overall increase in revenue of $44.3 million, or about 5 percent annually.
-The requested increase would add about $4.00 to a typical residential customer's monthly bill.
+The filing, known as a rate case, sought to increase the company’s annual revenues by $44.3 million.

 WHY THE NEW RATES ARE NEEDED